den-materials/whiteboarding-101/README.md

 1. Find the character that appears the most times in a given string (i.e. "tomorrow" should return 'o').
 Return the character later in the alphabet if there is a tie.
 2. An array is supposed to contain the numbers 1-10, but one number is missing.
 Find and return that number.
 3. Write a method that finds the second highest number in an array of integers.
+4 Write a function that multiplies all elements of an array by 10 if and only if the element is an even number.

 <!-- Check: Take a few minutes to review the solution to each of the whiteboarding problems.
 Choose one student to lead the review for each. -->